awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 }
 ```

 This policy allows creating a user in IAM\.
-If you attach this policy to the `ShirleyRodriguez` user, and Shirley tries to create a user, the operation fails\.
-It fails because the policy evaluation logic checks the policy used as the permissions boundary, which does not allow the `iam:CreateUser` operation\.
-To allow Shirley to perform any operations in AWS, you must add a permissions policy with actions in Amazon S3, Amazon CloudWatch, or Amazon EC2\.
+If you attach this permissions policy to the `ShirleyRodriguez` user, and Shirley tries to create a user, the operation fails\.
+It fails because the permissions boundary does not allow the `iam:CreateUser` operation\.
+Given these two policies, Shirley does not have permission to perform any operations in AWS\.
+You must add a different permissions policy to allow actions in other services, such as Amazon S3\.
 Alternatively, you could update the permissions boundary to allow her to create a user in IAM\.

 ## Evaluating Effective Permissions with Boundaries<a name="access_policies_boundaries-eval-logic"></a>